-A jury of 3 selected unbiased Moroccan scientists and science communicators will carefully review and evaluate all the videos against the following criteria:
+A jury of 5 selected unbiased Moroccan scientists and science communicators will review and score the top group of applications as determined by the Pre-selection Panel.

 Once the Jury selects the 40 semi-finalists, each of them will be requested to participate in the Peer-Review process.